Preventing Ticks at Your Fieldon, IL Home or Business

 Know Where They Live

 The first order of business is to understand where ticks live and where you should avoid them.
-Ticks live outside, that much is a give, but they love to hide and wait in safe spaces where they can jump and attach onto a host.
+Ticks live outside, that much is a give, but they love to hide and wait in safe spaces where they can jump and attach to a host.
 Popular tick hotspots include brush piles and piles of leaves, dead tree stumps, and other decomposing outdoor materials.
 You’re likely to find ticks walking in the woods, hiking, and in other places like that.

 Wear Proper Clothing